drewbourne/mockolate/README.md

 Mockolates do take some time to prepare so we run this [Before] block asynchronously to allow the code generation backend to do its thing.

-'prepare(Class)' can take more than one Class so go ahead and feed it as many as you like.
+`prepare(Class)` can take more than one Class so go ahead and feed it as many as you like.
 Just be sure to wait till they are complete.

 ## creating Mockolates nicely, or strictly